Preparing Excel Files for Analysis

 Even if you have followed all the suggestions shown above, you may still have data in a format that is not ideal for Tableau, purely from an analytic perspective.
 For example, you may still have a column for each month of business data, which Tableau interprets as separate columns, making month-to-month comparisons difficult.

 You can use the Tableau plug-in for Excel to reshape your data.
 You still need to follow any/all of the steps in this article.
-Download the plug-in from the Installing the Tableau Add-in for Reshaping Data in Excel knowledge base article.Alternate Search Terms:Information Data Sources Excel open data reshaping
+Download the plug-in from the Installing the Tableau Add-in for Reshaping Data in Excel knowledge base article.Alternate Search Terms:Excel, data reshaping